broadinstitute/gatk/README.md

 * **Try to keep datafiles under 100kb in size.** Larger test files should go into `src/test/resources/large` (and subdirectories) so that they'll be stored and tracked by git-lfs as described [above](#lfs).

-* GATK4 is BSD licensed.
+* GATK4 is Apache 2.0 licensed.
 The license is in the top level LICENSE.TXT file.
 Do not add any additional license text or accept files with a license included in them.

 * Each tool should have at least one good end-to-end integration test with a check for expected output, plus high-quality unit tests for all non-trivial utility methods/classes used by the tool.
 Although we have no specific coverage target, coverage should be extensive enough that if tests pass, the tool is guaranteed to be in a usable state.